Edgeberry/Edgeberry/sdk/README.md

 This directory contains SDK integrations and tools for the Edgeberry Device Software.

+Everything here is **[MIT licensed](LICENSE.txt)**, unlike the device software itself, which is GPLv3.
+These libraries are linked into your application, so they are deliberately permissive: an application built on Edgeberry reaches the device over D-Bus, as a separate program, and is yours to license as you please — proprietary included.

 ## Python SDK (`python`)

 Python SDK for interfacing applications with Edgeberry Device Software via D-Bus.
 Provides a simple Pythonic API for sending telemetry, managing application state, and interacting with the device.